HendrikPrinsZA/laravel-kata/README.md

 </p>

 # Laravel Kata
-The greatest collection of bad code.
+The greatest collection of the worst code.

 #### Concepts
 - Learn the fundamentals